South Korea parades troops and powerful weapons in its biggest Armed Forces Day ceremony in years

 That ceremony drew about 6,700 soldiers and 200 weapons assets, the largest of its kind since 2013, according to South Korean officials.

-Yoon didn’t mention North Korean-Russian ties in his speech Tuesday.
+Yoon didn’t mention North Korean-Russian ties in either of his two speeches Tuesday.
 But in an address to the U.N.
 General Assembly last week, he said South Korea “will not sit idly by” if North Korea and Russia agree to such weapons deals in violation of U.N.
 Security Council resolutions that ban all weapons trading with North Korea.

 U.S. officials have also said that North Korea and Russia would face consequences if they go ahead with such deals.